-The use of steelwork is prescribed in the Product Specification literature.
-The seal between the bags and the pins, combined with the way the steelwork is used, ensure the use of steelwork remains clean
+The use of steelwork is prescribed in detail in the product specification literature.
+The seal between the bags and the pins, the draw of water into the bags caused by the dry material, combined with the way the steelwork is used, ensure the use of steelwork remains clean in water.

-Should you have any preference, please state at the time of enquiry so that suitable haulage options can be investigated.
+Should you have any preference, please state at the time of enquiry so that suitable haulage options can be investigated and priced.

 Of course, though the customer should ensure that the delivery address is easily locatable and accessible for a third party haulier.
 The customer should also ensure that the site delivery address is capable and safe for accepting haulage vehicles.
 Generally, we recommend all orders are delivered to a fixed, manned, permanent delivery address, such as a depot, which are easier to locate and more suited to haulage vehicles and offloading.

 The buyer accepts responsibility, costs and all risks relating to losses or delays arising from deliveries requested to temporary site addresses and associated unloading problems.